eyereasoner/eye/nexus/README.md

     ```

 > [!NOTE]
-> a forward rule with `log:implies false` is an inference fuse
+> A forward rule with `log:implies false` is an inference fuse.

 > [!NOTE]
-> the `var:` prefix is `<http://www.w3.org/2000/10/swap/var#>` and is used for
+> The `var:` prefix is `<http://www.w3.org/2000/10/swap/var#>` and is used for
   variables that are interpreted universally except for forward rule
-  conclusion-only variables which are interpreted existentially
+  conclusion-only variables which are interpreted existentially.